Naomi Wolf: The Treehouse (2005)

 Wolf's The Treehouse: Eccentric Wisdom from My Father on How to Live, Love, and See is an account of her midlife crisis.
 She revalues her father's love, and his role as an artist and a teacher during a year living in a house in upstate New York.

-In a promotional interview with The Herald, Wolf related her experience of a vision of Jesus: "just this figure who was the most perfected human being – full of light and full of love. …There was light coming out of him holographically, simply because he was unclouded."
+In a promotional interview with The Herald, Wolf related her experience of a vision of Jesus: "just this figure who was the most perfected human being—full of light and full of love. …There was light coming out of him holographically, simply because he was unclouded."

 The End of America (2007)

 In The End of America: Letter of Warning to a Young Patriot, Wolf takes a historical look at the rise of fascism, outlining 10 steps necessary for a fascist group or government to destroy the democratic character of a nation-state.
 The book details how this pattern was implemented in Nazi Germany, Fascist Italy, and elsewhere, and analyzes its emergence and application of all 10 steps in American political affairs since the September 11 attacks.
 Alex Beam wrote in the International Herald Tribune (reprinted in The New York Times): "In the book, Wolf insists that she is not equating [George W.] Bush with Hitler, nor the United States with Nazi Germany, then proceeds to do just that."
 A month before the 2008 presidential election, she announced her intention to propose means to arrest Bush.
 "Americans are facing a coup, as of this morning, October 1st", she said in a radio interview.

-Several years later in 2013, Mark Nuckols argued in The Atlantic that Wolf's supposed historical parallels between incidents from the era of the European dictators and modern America are based on a highly selective reading in which Wolf omits significant details and misuses her sources.
-In The Daily Beast, Michael C. Moynihan called the book "an astoundingly lazy piece of writing."
+In 2013, Mark Nuckols argued in The Atlantic that Wolf's supposed historical parallels between incidents from the era of the European dictators and modern America are based on a highly selective reading in which Wolf omits significant details and misuses her sources.
+In The Daily Beast, Michael C. Moynihan called the book "an astoundingly lazy piece of writing".

 The End of America was adapted for the screen as a documentary by filmmakers Annie Sundberg and Ricki Stern, best known for The Devil Came on Horseback and The Trials of Darryl Hunt.
-It premiered in October 2008, and was favorably reviewed in The New York Times by Stephen Holden and by Variety magazine.
-Nigel Andrews in the Financial Times saw aspects of it positively, but "what isn't plausible or reality-related is the conclusion itself.
+It premiered in October 2008, and was favorably reviewed in The New York Times by Stephen Holden, and also by Variety magazine.
+In the Financial Times Nigel Andrews wrote, "what isn't plausible or reality-related is the conclusion itself.
 At the door of the Third Reich, Wolf's credibility collapses."
 Moynihan called it "an even dumber documentary film" than the "dumb book".
 Interviewed by Alternet in 2010, Wolf compared some of President Barack Obama's actions to those of Nazi dictator Adolf Hitler as typical of dictatorships.
 Wolf returned to her The End of America theme in a Globe and Mail article in 2014, considering how modern Western women, born in inclusive, egalitarian liberal democracies, are assuming positions of leadership in neofascist political movements.